DocDilbert/arm-cortex-m4-base/README.md

 For this project the following topics in this documentation are of special interest:
 * [7 Assembler Directives](https://sourceware.org/binutils/docs-2.25/as/Pseudo-Ops.html#Pseudo-Ops)
 * [9.4 ARM Dependent Features](https://sourceware.org/binutils/docs-2.25/as/ARM_002dDependent.html#ARM_002dDependent)

+###
+The "GNU Linker" is part of the binutils package.
+Its documentation can be found [here](https://sourceware.org/binutils/docs-2.25/ld/index.html).

 ## Doxygen
 The "Doxygen" documentation can be found [here](http://www.stack.nl/~dimitri/doxygen/index.html).